brisvag/gibberify/README.md

 - add support for non-latin fonts in input/output
 - use multiprocessing to speedup the hot mess that `syllable_pools.py` is.
 - translation mapping should be in a unique 1 to 1 fashion to avoid repetitions, not random.
-- a tiny bit *more* of user-friendliness wouldn't hurt...
 - weighted use of syllables from different languages
 - support two-way translation (and transliteration!)